ochen1/HoneygainAPIs-Python3/README.md

 ### Logging out
 When you're done with the session, there is no logout.
 Just destroy the token and you're done!

+> Note: The above documention is still incomplete, though the source code should be simple enough to look through.
+> Experiment, and see the data the functions return for yourself!

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTEzNTIxMjU5ODJdfQ==
 -->